ksharma67/Goldman-Sachs-FinTech-Engineering-Virtual-Experience-Program/README.md

+# Goldman Sachs FinTech Engineering Virtual Experience Program Repo
+This repo contains the files for the Goldman Sachs FinTech Engineering Program

 ## Overview: Crack leaked password database

 Your job is to crack as many passwords as possible with available tools (e.g. use Hashcat).
 Here are your Task instructions: